abhixz13/Ayurvedic_assistant/README.md

 - **Real-time Analysis**: Instant results with beautiful formatting
 - **Network Accessible**: Share with others on your network
 - **Mobile Friendly**: Works on phones, tablets, and desktops
+- **Complete System Test**: Comprehensive testing framework for all components

 ## 🚀 Quick Start